 Repeat this a few times.
 You will often see results after just 3–4 rounds of deep breathing.
 This is mainly due to two important mental and physiological shifts.

-So when your mind is intensely focused on a negative event and clouded by emotions, changing your focus to another object is the easiest way to change your emotional reactions.
+The human mind can only focus on one object at a time.
+So when you are intensely focused on a negative event and clouded by emotions, changing your focus to another object is the easiest way to change your emotional state.

 And this is what mindful breathing helps you to achieve.

-Elevated emotions can trigger distinct physical reactions such as rapid breathing, heightened blood pressure, and a rise in body temperature.
+Elevated emotions can trigger distinct reactions in your body, like rapid breathing, heightened blood pressure, and a rise in body temperature.

-And according to research, slow deep breathing leads to a different set of physical responses.
-It can activate the parasympathetic nervous system and decrease the body’s stress hormone cortisol.
-It can help lower your blood pressure levels and heart rate and relieve muscle tension.
-Scientists have also found that deep breathing can increase the low-frequency alpha brainwaves, which are found in REM sleep and deeply relaxed states.
+But slow deep breathing can lead to a different set of physiological responses.
+It can activate the parasympathetic nervous system and decrease cortisol, the body’s stress hormone.
+And it can help lower your blood pressure levels and heart rate and relieve muscle tension.
+Scientists have also found that it can increase the low-frequency alpha brainwaves, which are found in REM sleep and deeply relaxed states.

-This is why it’s taught as a relaxation technique for individuals experiencing anxiety and depression.
+This is why deep breathing is taught as a relaxation technique for individuals experiencing anxiety and depression.
 Breathing exercises are also an important part of yoga and meditation for these very reasons.

 2. Just wait